Standing cell

 A standing cell is a special cell constructed so as to prevent the prisoner from doing anything but stand.
-Standing cells were used in 19th century Turkey, and in 20th century Chile, Germany, and Soviet Union.
+Standing cells were used in 19th century Ottoman Empire, and in 20th century Chile, Germany, and Soviet Union.
 They were used in Nazi concentration camps during the Third Reich as a punishment.
 They were also used during Joseph Stalin's purges in the Soviet Union.
 Some standing cells were small enough for only one person, others held as many as four people.

 Ottoman Empire

 The Armenian hosiery-manufacturer and musician Samuel Hovannes Zorian was arrested in 1895 by Ottoman authorities for being a political activist.
 He was beaten and incarcerated in a so-called "police room", measuring barely 2 sqft and with no windows.
 On the second day, he was dragged out and beaten almost senseless with sticks.
 Zorian was then sent back to the "police room" where he was confined for a further week and was only sustained on a diet of bread and water, with no medical attention given to him during that period.